markstringer-dti/markstringer-dti.github.io/dti.md

 If there are definite actions that come out of it, that's great.
 If there is a short list of things that need to chance that can be taken to senior management, also great.

 You will be able to find lots of descriptions of how to run a perfect retrospective.
-One thing you should probably understand is that if you're not willing to get it wrong by trying a bunch of different formats, you probably won't stand much chance of getting it right.
+There is one thing that it's important to understand.
+If you're not willing to get it wrong by trying a bunch of different formats, you probably won't get it right.

 ##### Other meetings that I find helpful